untillpro/scm4j/scm4j-vcs-api/README.md

 # Using VCS interface
 IVCS interface consists of few basic vcs functions.
-Note: null passed as a branch name is considered as main branch: master for Git, trunk for SVN etc. Also any branch name is considered as user-created branch within conventional place for branches: any branch except master for Git, any branch within "Branches" branch for SVN etc. For SVN do not use "Branches\my-branch" as branch name, use "my-branch" instead.
+Note: null passed as a branch name is considered as Master Branch.
+Also any branch name is considered as user-created branch within conventional place for branches: any branch except "master" for Git, any branch within "Branches" branch for SVN etc. For SVN do not use "Branches\my-branch" as branch name, use "my-branch" instead.
 - `void createBranch(String srcBranchPath, String dstBranchPath, String commitMessage)`
 	- Creates a new branch with name `dstBranchPath` from the Head of `srcBranchPath`.
 	- commitMessage is a log message which will be attached to branch create operation if it possible (e.g. Git does not posts branch create operation as a separate commit)